Spartans vs. Wildcats: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Additional Michigan State Insights & Trends

-- Michigan State is 6-4 against the spread and 7-3 overall in its last 10 contests.
+- Michigan State has a 6-4 record against the spread while going 7-3 overall over its past 10 games.

-- Five of Spartans' last 10 outings have gone over the total.

-- The 70.2 points per game the Spartans put up are just 1.3 more points than the Wildcats allow (68.9).

 - When Michigan State totals more than 68.9 points, it is 7-8 against the spread and 12-4 overall.